towiron/import-tidy/README.md

 2. Sorting imports alphabetically within each group
 3. Adding appropriate spacing between groups
 4. Removing unnecessary blank lines within groups
+5. Enforcing a user-defined import order when specified

 ## Import Formatting Rules

 The tool enforces the following rules:

-- Imports are grouped by type (standard → external → internal)
+- Imports are grouped by type (standard → external → internal, or as defined by `--import-order`)
 - Each group is separated by a blank line
 - No blank lines within a group
 - Imports within each group are sorted alphabetically
 - Import aliases are preserved
+- Ensures consistent import order based on user-defined preferences

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please open an issue or submit a pull request.

 ---